 Document Type : Review Articles

-Purpose: To review the available data of COVID-19 and the recent status of spinal surgery.
+Purpose: To review the available data about degenerative scoliosis in adults and the recent concepts and treatment options.